-By the end of the month following the end of each quarter, the Board of Directors or the Executive Committee, shall verify and inform the Audit Committee of the value and nature of the transactions conducted in the previous quarter with each Related Party, specifying those that have been subject to specific approval by any of those bodies;

 - a.
-The conducting of Related Parties transactions shall be submitted for a prior opinion to the Audit Committee followed by a specific decision by the Board of Directors in the following cases: - Transactions whose value per transaction exceeds one million euros or where the value accumulated during the year exceeds three million euros; - Transactions with a significant impact on the business activity of the Company and/or its subsidiaries due to their nature or strategic importance, regardless of the original value; - Transactions conducted outside the ordinary course of business of the Company or any subsidiary. - iii.
+By the end of the month following the end of each quarter, the Board of Directors or the Executive Committee, shall verify and inform the Audit Committee of the value and nature of the transactions carried out in the previous quarter with each Related Party, specifying those that have been subject to specific approval by any of those bodies; - b.
+The carrying out of Related Parties transactions shall be submitted for a prior opinion to the Audit Committee, followed by a specific decision by the Board of Directors in the following cases: - Transactions whose value per transaction exceeds one million euros or where the value accumulated during the year exceeds three million euros; - ii.
+Transactions with a significant impact on the business activity of the Company and/or its subsidiaries due to their nature or strategic importance, regardless of the original value; - Transactions carried out outside the ordinary course of business of the Company or any subsidiary.

 For the purposes of assessing the transaction in question and issuing the Audit Committee's opinion, the Board of Directors or the Executive Committee, as part of the respective delegation of powers, shall provide that body with the necessary information and a reasoned justification.

-The assessment to be conducted under the authorisation procedures and prior opinion applicable to Related Parties transactions must consider, among other relevant aspects depending on the specific case, the principle of equal treatment of shareholders and other stakeholders, the pursuit of the interests of the Company, and the impact, materiality, nature and justification of each transaction.
+The assessment to be carried out under the authorisation procedures and prior opinion applicable to related parties transactions must take into account, among other relevant aspects depending on the specific case, the principle of equal treatment of shareholders and other stakeholders, the pursuit of the interests of the Company, and the impact, materiality, nature and justification of each transaction.